 - 6.1.
-Given the limited funds available for parks tennis courts via S106 contributions, the LTA investment programme provides an opportunity for to bring courts up to a good standard.
-The operating model that is proposed will allow for a sinking fund to safeguard courts into the future. - 6.2.
-Cabinet is asked to approve the recommendations in this report, which will enable the Council to receive significant investment from the Lawn Tennis Association to improve the condition of our parks tennis courts, to increase usage of the facilities & participation in the sport across the borough and to enable more opportunity for community outreach programmes to be provided by tennis experts for the residents of Rushmoor.
+Given the limited funds available for parks tennis courts via S106 contributions, the LTA investment programme provides an opportunity to bring courts up to a good standard.
+The operating model as proposed will allow for a sinking fund to safeguard courts into the future. - 6.2.
+The Cabinet has considered and approved proposals which will enable the Council to receive significant investment from the Lawn Tennis Association to improve the condition of our parks tennis courts, to increase usage of the facilities & participation in the sport across the borough, and to enable more opportunity for community outreach programmes to be provided by tennis experts for the residents of Rushmoor.